rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/readings/ickabog.md

 And that's why I was so eagerly looking forward to this book: as a cleansing of the palette by an author who I knew could deliver.
-The story follows the kindom of Cornucopia, and how two insiduous lords hoodwink the entire country in a great scam by convincing them that the Ickabog – a mythical creature invented to scare disobedient children into submission – is,
+The story follows the Kingdom of Cornucopia, and how two insiduous lords hoodwink the entire country in a great scam by convincing them that the Ickabog – a mythical creature invented to scare disobedient children into submission – is,